xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 Convert interval to (relative) FJS.

 ### flatten(*array*, *depth*)
-Returns a new array with all sub-array elements concatenated into it recursively up to the specified depth (default `Infinity`).
+Returns a new array with all sub-array elements concatenated into it recursively up to the specified depth (default `inf`).

 ### floor(*interval*)
 Round value down to the nearest integer.